Costa Caleta Holidays

 Fuerteventura Airport is located near the town El Matorral which is approximately 8km from Costa Caleta.

-Book a cheap holiday to Costa Caleta with Airtours and fill your days with as much or as little as you want.
+Book a holiday to Costa Caleta with Airtours and fill your days with as much or as little as you want.
 Long, balmy days on the sun-kissed beaches can be exchanged for a morning learning adrenaline pumping windsurfing.
 Fuerteventura has so much to see and do, you’ll be spoilt for choice.

 What is included ?